 Lockers

 This station has many luggage lockers in the B1 basement level.
 You can find the lockers on the west side of the station building’s B1 basement level and also in the passageway between the ticket gates.
-You can also store luggage for one day at the H.I.S.
-Tourist Information Center at a cost of 540 yen per item.
+Kintetsu Nara Station has 65 extra-large lockers, 254 large lockers, 107 medium lockers, and 163 small lockers.
+For oversized luggage, the Kintetsu Nara Station Tourist Information Center offers limited baggage storage from 9:00 to 16:00, with reception until 14:00.
 For more details about luggage storage in Nara and how to use station lockers, please see our article Lockers & Luggage Storage at the Nara Stations.